lindo001/CYOA-Rift/README.md

 # CYOA-Champ

-CYOA-Champ is a text-based adventure game where players can make choices that affect the outcome of the game.
+Got inspired by recent text-based games I played and thought I'd try my hand at making my own.
+Text-based adventure game where players can make choices that affect the outcome of the game.
 The game is built in Python and uses JSON files to store game data.
+The story is still in the making, but the features I want available or are needed by the game/program are something I can do now.

 ## Project Structure